RogerHuba/roger_python_guide/class_38/facilitator.md

 - A friend of mine doesn’t pay his exorcist.
 He got repossessed.
 - I begin to read a horror novel in Braille.
 Something bad is about to happen, I can feel it.

-## Career Coaching

-- Next Sat is your final career coaching.
-This is your 5-7 min pitch.
-There are a couple of prep assignments to take note of before Sat.
-There is not a lecture on Sat because the presentations take up most of the day.
-When we do finish with Presentations there will a small "something" to do.
-- The weeks after on code-challenge night there will be intervie challenges.
-I have them hidden right now but will publish them every monday / thursday.

 ## Mock Interviews

 - [Geeks for Geeks Question](https://www.geeksforgeeks.org/add-two-numbers-represented-by-linked-lists/)